-To date Mary J. Leen has been working as a professional artist for over 10 years.
+To date Mary J. Leen has been working as a professional artist for over 12 years.
 In this time she successfully completed many significant public art installations.
-She has worked extensively for Kerry County Council on various art projects around Ireland.
-Her work is also in many private collections and can be seen in castles hotels, churches and state homes.
+Her work can be described as photo-realistic with notes of romantic symbolism imbued with traditional flair.
+She works on her own original artwork and also designs bespoke work for clients.
+She has worked extensively for schools on various one percent for art and other educational projects around Ireland.
+Her work is also in many private collections and can be seen in castles hotels, churches and stately homes.
 She has exhibited her work in Ireland, UK, Korea and New York.
 Including Cork Opera House, The National Gallery, The British Museum, The Mansion House, Griffith College and The Copper House Gallery to mention but a few.

 Artists Mission Statement

 “My passion in life is making art.
-Coming from a background of a Degree in Fine art and Masters in Professional Design Practice I am a mixed media artist combining my painting, sculpture and design skills to create unique, primarily figurative artworks.
+Coming from a background of a Degree in Fine art and Masters in Professional Design Practice.
+I am a stained glass artist but I combine my painting, sculpture and design skills to create unique, artworks in glass.
 On basic level my work could be described as a collaboration between client and artist but there is much more going on.

-In my art I strive to create provocative work that will create a lasting impression.
+In my art I strive to create work that is loved and will create a lasting impression.
 Like a lotus flower opening up and revealing its mysteries to the viewer when the time is right.”